projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

 .. _enable_ivshmem:

-Enable Inter-Vm Communication Based on Ivshmem
+Enable Inter-VM Communication Based on Ivshmem
 ##############################################

 You can use inter-VM communication based on the ``ivshmem`` dm-land